singlerider/harvey/README.md

 One day, I'll be able make participants appointments and get confirmation from them from texts, calls, or emails.

 ## Installation

+A UNIX operating system is recommended.
+This will theoretically work on Windows, but I wouldn't recommend it as it will not be tested for it.